rstudio/pins-python/docs/intro.md

 +++

-Then, someone else (or an automated Rmd report) can read and use your pin:
+Then, someone else (or an automated report) can read and use your pin:

 +++